RuiAAPeres/Receiver/README.md

 ---

 As a [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) user myself, most of time, it's difficult to convince someone to just simply start using it.
-The reality is that most codebases are not suitable to just adopt it:
+The reality, for better or worse, is that most projects/teams are not ready to adopt it:

-1. Fear of a big dependency
+1. Fear of adding a big dependency.
-2. The learning curve
+2. The learning curve.
 3. Adapting the current codebase to a FRP mindset/approach.

 Nevertheless, a precious pattern can still be used, even without such an awesome lib like [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift). 😖